Is Now a Good Time to Fix Energy Prices?

-Should You Fix Your Energy Tariff?
+Should I Fix Energy Prices Now?

 LEAP is a completely free energy advice service, helping you save money on your energy bills and stay warm during the colder months.

-After you’ve applied for LEAP and your eligibility has been checked, the LEAP booking team will arrange for one of our highly skilled Home Energy Advisors to visit your home, at a time that suits you.
+After you’ve applied for LEAP and your eligibility has been checked, the LEAP bookings team will arrange for one of our highly skilled Home Energy Advisors to visit your home, at a time that suits you.

 Our goal is to ensure you’re on the most cost-effective plan available, potentially saving you hundreds of pounds each year.